 From this analysis it is apparent that many species do not meet the CMS criteria for inclusion on Appendix II.

-While this may not matter - Resolution 3.1 (Revised COP12) states that that the migratory species covered by higher taxa listings already in Appendix II need only be identified when Agreements are being prepared – parties to agreements may also wish to know whether species in agreements meet the CMS criteria

 To meet the CMS criteria a species must be considered migratory under the definition of Article I, section 1.a of the Convention which states that "Migratory species" means the entire population or any geographically separate part of the population of any species or lower taxon of wild animals, a significant proportion of whose members cyclically and predictably cross one or more national jurisdictional boundaries.